Ramsi-K/300-days-of-code/README.md

 Today I delved into PyTorch3D by working through three tutorials: "[Bundle Adjustment](https://github.com/Ramsi-K/3D-Vision-Playground/blob/main/Pytorch3D/bundle_adjustment.ipynb)," "[Deform Source Mesh to Target Mesh](https://github.com/Ramsi-K/3D-Vision-Playground/blob/main/Pytorch3D/deform_source_mesh_to_target_mesh.ipynb)," and "[Render Textured Meshes](https://github.com/Ramsi-K/3D-Vision-Playground/blob/main/Pytorch3D/render_textured_meshes.ipynb)."
 These tutorials provided hands-on experience with essential functionalities of PyTorch3D, including optimizing camera parameters, mesh deformation, and rendering textured meshes.
 By following these tutorials, I gained a deeper understanding of 3D reconstruction, deformation, and rendering techniques, which I plan to leverage in future projects within my [3D Vision Playground](https://github.com/Ramsi-K/3D-Vision-Playground/tree/main) repository.
 <br/><br/>

-## <center>Purpose
+## <center>The Challenge

-The primary objectives of this coding journey are:

-1. **Showcasing Abilities**: Demonstrate my deep learning and coding skills through daily updates, ranging from small coding challenges to more extensive deep learning projects.
+Embark on a thrilling 300-day coding odyssey, a quest where every day is a new adventure in the realm of computer vision and deep learning.
+Join me on this exciting journey of practical coding tasks, where each day unfolds with hands-on challenges, research paper implementations, and real-world problem-solving.

+**Here's what makes this challenge an epic adventure:**

+- **Hands-on Coding**: Dive deep into practical coding tasks, from implementing cutting-edge research papers to tackling real-world problems head-on.

-2. **Continuous Learning**: Actively engage in learning and improvement, exploring new concepts, algorithms, and frameworks within the field of computer vision.
+- **Continuous Learning**: Embrace a culture of lifelong learning, exploring new concepts, algorithms, and frameworks in the dynamic field of vision technologies.

+- **Beyond Boundaries:** Explore the frontiers of computer vision and deep learning, pushing the limits with projects that go from semantic segmentation to GANs, reinforcement learning, and more.

-3. **Building a Portfolio**: Create a comprehensive portfolio of projects and code snippets that highlight proficiency and growth in vision technologies.
+- **Building a Robust Portfolio**: Craft a comprehensive portfolio of projects and code snippets, showcasing not just skills, but the journey of growth and innovation.

+- **Progressive Learning:** Witness the evolution of skills as each day adds new layers of expertise, building a solid foundation and demonstrating continuous improvement.

+- **Meaningful Contributions**: Connect, collaborate, and share insights with a growing community of enthusiasts, making this journey a collective exploration of the fascinating world of vision technologies.
 <br/><br/>

-## <center>The Challenge
+## <center>Challenge Structure

 - **DailyLogs**: Daily log and description of task undertaken.

-- **Projects**: Subfolders containing individual projects, each focused on a specific aspect of vision technologies.
+- **Projects**: Repositories and subfolders containing individual projects, each focused on a specific aspect of vision technologies.

 - **CodingChallenges**: Code snippets or solutions from coding challenges, providing a mix of practical coding skills and problem-solving capabilities.
 <br/><br/>

+## <center>30-Day Coding Sprints: Project Highlights

+Here's a glimpse into the projects accomplished during the inaugural 30-Day Sprint of my 300-day challenge:

+1. **Implementing Vision Transformer (ViT) from Scratch**: Developing a deep understanding of the ViT architecture and translating theoretical concepts into functional code to create a ViT model using PyTorch.

+2. **Training a Semantic Segmentation Model with Open3D**: Leveraging the Open3D library to train a semantic segmentation model on the SemanticKITTI dataset, involving data loading, transformation, and visualization tasks.

+3. **Exploring Classic Control Tasks for Reinforcement Learning**: Delving into classic control environments to understand Markov Decision Processes (MDP), Temporal Difference (TD) learning, and Q-learning, implementing these concepts in Python using reinforcement learning techniques.

+4. **Building a Multimodal GAN for Image Generation**: Constructing a Generative Adversarial Network (GAN) capable of generating images from text descriptions by combining pre-trained models such as CLIP and VQGAN, emphasizing multi-modal fusion and learning.
+<br/><br/>

 ## <center>Daily Tasks

 Here's a log of the daily tasks completed during the coding challenge:
-Editing person's clothes in image using segmentation and diffusion model
-<br/><br/>

 | Day | Date       | Task Description                                       | Tags|
 |----|----------------|:--------------------------------------------------------:|-------|